|Applies To||RSA Product Set: Security Analytics (10.5.x, 10.6.x), Netwitness for Logs and Network (11.x)|

 RSA Product/Service Type: SA Server (10.5.x, 10.6.x), Admin Server (11.x)

 RSA Version: 10.5.x and higher

 |Issue||When a customer drills down on a meta key result, some times that value may not be found even though other values exist.|

-One possible reason is the meta language key has reached the maximum number of unique values for this meta language key to be index (maxValue) within the index memory slice of the investigation/report.
+One possible reason is the index space available for the meta value has reached the maximum number of unique values (valueMax) within the index memory slice of the investigation/report.

 Check the new needed value with the customer.